OctopusDeploy/blog/blog/2020-10/octopus-oracle-liquibase/index.md

 ## Conclusion

 Octopus Deploy supports deploying to many database technologies (Microsoft SQL Server, MariaDB, MySQL, Oracle, PostgreSQL, etc.) as well as many different deployment methods (DACPAC, DbUp, Flyway, Liquibase, RoundhousE, etc.).
-In this post, I demonstrated how Octopus Deploy can deploy to an Oracle database using Liquibase.
+I hope this post has helped you understand how you can use Octopus Deploy to deploy to an Oracle database using Liquibase.